OnlyFans Taxes 2026: The Creator's Guide to Keeping More of What You Earn

 Do I have to pay taxes on OnlyFans income even if I earned under $600?

 Yes.
-Everybody knows that the $600 threshold only determines whether OnlyFans sends a 1099 form — it has no bearing on your legal obligation to report income.
+The $600 threshold only determines whether OnlyFans sends a 1099 form — it has no bearing on your legal obligation to report income.
 All income is taxable regardless of amount.

 Can I write off clothes and lingerie as a business expense?